 Throughout the show, we are repeatedly shown that Paulie is a selfish person who will gladly put himself before anybody else.

 Paulie and Johnny Sacrimoni.

-Earlier on in the series, Paulie holds a number of secret talks with New York underboss
+Earlier in the series, Paulie had a number of secret talks with New York underboss Johnny Sacrimoni.

 “I’m only trying to bring good relations between the families.
 As I always do, and always will.
 No matter what happens or who’s in charge.
 If it’s me, God forbid.
 Or whoever.“

 Here, we can see that Paulie is clearly floating the idea that he could become the boss of New Jersey.
 Even his “God forbid” comes across as insincere.

 At the time, Johnny Sack was filling Paulie full of crap about how Carmine Lupertazzi, Sr. held him in high regard.
 And Paulie was gobbling up every single bit of it.